grumpy-coders/BladeState/readme.md

 # BladeState

-## THIS PROJECT IS ACTIVELY BEING DEVELOPED, AND IS BLEEDING EDGE
+## THIS PROJECT IS ACTIVELY BEING DEVELOPED, AND PROVIDED 'AS IS'

+DOING OUR BEST TO GET FEATURES AND FIXES (IF NEEDED) OUT ASAP

 ## I AM ACTIVELY UPDATING ON NUGET AND README, HMU FOR FEATURE REQUESTS -> doomfaller@gmail.com

-## THANKS FOR YOUR PATIENCE - YOUR FAVORITE SCHIZO
+THANKS FOR YOUR PATIENCE - YOUR FAVORITE SCHIZO

-## Yours truly, ~doom
+##What's on the road map?
+-FileBladeStateProvider
+-File State viewer app
+-Performance and Enhancements with Change Event -Enterprise and Large Team Licensing

 ## What's new in version 1.0.6?